operandom/ProtoTyper/README.md

 try {
 	user.pet = new Car; // -> It's seems that this car is not a pet }catch(e){
-	console.log("It's seems that this car is not a pet");
+	console.log("It seems that this car is not a pet");
 }

 console.log('User version:', user.v);